tonym128/ESP32_Arduboy/examples/PlayTune/README.md

 https://github.com/Arduboy/ArduboyPlayTune

-A small composition is stored by `byte PROGMEM score`.
+A small composition is stored by `byte  score`.
 The score is started in the sketch loop using `playScore(score)`.

 D-Pad buttons will move the text and play a tone.